-Ohio Rep. Jim Jordan Knew About Ohio State Dr. Richard Strauss’ Sexual Abuse, Lawsuit Alleges
+Ohio Rep. Jim Jordan Knew About Ohio State’s Dr. Richard Strauss’ Sexual Abuse, Lawsuit Alleges

 The now 42-year-old man said following his exit from the shower, Strauss reportedly made comments about the referee’s body.
 The unnamed referee alleges he told the university’s head wrestling coach and a person identified as “Assistant Coach Jordan,” per The Columbus Dispatch.

-The complaint alleges that both the head coach – Russ Hellickson – and Jordan responded indicated that the behavior didn’t seem out of the ordinary.
+The complaint alleges that both the head coach – Russ Hellickson – and Jordan responded and indicated that the behavior didn’t seem out of the ordinary.

 “Yeah, that’s Strauss,” the coaches reportedly said.

-According to a report Saturday from Ohio newspaper The Columbus Dispatch, one of the accusations made against Strauss included that he drugged and raped an Ohio State University student athlete and that he sexually assaulted an underage person at a wrestling camp.
+According to a report from Ohio newspaper The Columbus Dispatch, accusations made against Strauss included one in which he drugged and raped an Ohio State University student athlete and another alleging that he sexually assaulted an underage person at a wrestling camp.

 Jordan, a vocal supporter of President Donald Trump, has denied the allegations.
 In a statement to the Columbus newspaper, a spokesperson for Jordan denied that he had been aware of Strauss’ alleged wrongdoings.